United Label - New Jersey’s Labeling Solution

 1965

-United Label Corporation was founded in downtown Newark, New Jersey by four men with dozens of years of combined experience in the custom label business.
+Four men with dozens of years of combined experience in the custom label business founded United Label Corporation in Newark, New Jersey.
 Read more about United Label’s History.

 1966 – Fair Packaging and Labeling Act

-requires all consumer products in interstate commerce to be honestly and informatively labeled, with FDA enforcing provisions on foods, drugs, cosmetics, and medical devices.*
+The Fair Packaging and Labeling Act requires honest and informative labels on all consumer products in interstate commerce.
+As part of this act, the Food and Drug Administration (FDA) enforcing provisions on foods, drugs, cosmetics, and medical devices.*

 1970’s – Barcodes

-Barcodes became commercially successful when they were used to automate supermarket checkout systems.
-Their use has spread to many other tasks that are generically referred to as automatic identification and data capture (AIDC).
-The very first scanning of the now ubiquitous Universal Product Code (UPC) barcode was on a pack of Wrigley Company chewing gum in June 1974
+Barcodes printed on packaging and labels automate check out for supermarket checkout systems.
+Barcodes spread to many other tasks.
+The very first scanning of the now ubiquitous Universal Product Code (UPC) barcode was on a pack of Wrigley Company chewing gum in June 1974.

 1980’s